usegalaxy-eu/ansible-fw-glxeu-generic/README.md

-- An `internal` zone: ingress traffic from networks assigned to this zone is accepted only for services that are explicitly whitelisted for it.
-Egress traffic is unrestricted.
+- An `internal` zone: ingress traffic from networks assigned to this zone is accepted only for services that are explicitly whitelisted for it; egress traffic is unrestricted.

 - The `public` zone: applies to ingress traffic from any network that is not explicitly assigned to either the trusted or the internal zone.
-Only services whitelisted for the zone are allowed, egress traffic is unrestricted.
+Only services whitelisted for the zone are allowed; egress traffic is unrestricted.

 ## Configurable variables